 If that doesn’t really resonate with the reality of your HR department, it’s probably because you’ve not embraced HR tech options.
+There's lots of room to grow when it comes to HR tech adoption - in our recent TGTHR survey, 58% of HR professionals used 3 or less tech tools.
 Are your HR staff still bogged down by hours of tedious but essential admin work?
 If they are, your organization is lagging, and that’s going to cost you when it comes to attracting and retaining the best talent.

 There’s no need to panic!
 All you have to do is to evaluate your current systems, identify critical functions that are time-guzzlers and identify HR software tools that can be implemented to turn the situation around.